ProAccess/MakeMyHOAok/HOA Cert Program.md

 Summary of state legislation required to enable program
 =======================================================
 Success in incenting participation and education for informed governance is predicated upon universal applicability of COMPETENCE ratings.
-Were application of ratings merely elective, there would be little incentive to maintain ratings.
+Were application of ratings merely elective, there would be little incentive for community associations to maintain ratings.
 Therefore, legislation would be required that would do *all of the following*:

 - set standards for and recognize a qualifying organization whose purpose is to promote voluntary education of best practices and legal requirements for community association governance and to certify members who demonstrate such knowledge with designation as Certified Community Association Directors.
-(See [*Exhibit A — Proposed statute enabling creation of BCCAD*(#statue_enabling_creation).)
+(See [*proposed California statute enabling creation of BCCAD*](#statute_enabling_creation).)

-- amend California Civil Code §5310 to require the annual policy statement disclosure include the Board's COMPETENCE rating.
-(See [Proposed amendment to Civil Code §5310](#cc5310_amendment).)
+- require an annual policy statement disclosure to members that includes the Board's COMPETENCE rating.
+In the case of California, this would mean amending Civil Code §5310 (See [proposed California amendment to Civil Code §5310](#cc5310_amendment).)

-- add new Civil Code §5105(a)(8) to require that any candidates certified under this program be identified as such.
-Example documents illus­trating compliance are included in [*Exhibit B — Election materials must include certification info*](#election_materials_include_certification).
+- require that any candidates certified under this program be identified as such in any election materials.
+(Example election materials illus­trating this are in a propoosed new California Civil Code §5105(a)(8) included in [*Exhibit B — Election materials must include certification info*](#election_materials_include_certification).

-- add new Civil Code §5105(a)(9) to require that information be provided regarding how *any* associa­tion member may apply for certification under this program.
-Example documents illus­trating compliance are included in [*Exhibit B — Election materials must include certification info*</a>](#election_materials_include_certification).
+- require that information be provided regarding how *any* associa­tion member may apply for certification under this program.
+(Example documents illus­trating compliance are included as new (California) Civil Code §5105(a)(9) in [*Exhibit B — Election materials must include certification info*</a>](#election_materials_include_certification).

-- add sub-paragraph (12) to Civil Code §5405(a) to require community associations to include the number of board seats indicated in their Bylaws to information they are required to provide the Secretary of State annually (used to calculate the association board's COMPETENCE rating).
+- require community associations to include the number of board seats indicated in their Bylaws to other information they are required to provide the Secretary of State annually (used to calculate the association board's [COMPETENCE rating](#star_rating_determination)).
+(For California, this would mean adding a sub-paragraph (12) to Civil Code §5405(a).)

-- authorize an organization described under Civil Code §6200 to have a means for coordinating with the office of the Secretary of State to ensure existing CID records are accessible by the organization for purposes of this program and IT managers can integrate certification and other required information where sensible and appropriate so as to preclude unnecessary duplication of records and potential for confusion. \[Specific language not yet proposed.\]
+- authorize such organization (BCCAD) to have a means for coordinating with the office of the Secretary of State to ensure existing CID records are accessible by the organization for purposes of this program and IT managers can integrate certification and other required information where sensible and appropriate so as to preclude unnecessary duplication of records and potential for confusion. \[Specific language not yet proposed.\]

 - authorize such organization (BCCAD) to contact CIDs to promote and administer the program. \[Specific language not yet proposed.\]

-This description and proposal for a voluntary state-sanctioned program to promote participation on and education for community association boards is being circulated within the industry for discussion.
-Comments and suggestions are requested.
-Please forward to George Markle, george\@proaccess.com.
+*This description and proposal for a voluntary state-sanctioned program to promote participation on and education for community association boards is being circulated within the industry for discussion.
+Comments and suggestions are requested.*

 ___

-<a name="statue_enabling_creation"></a>
+<a name="statute_enabling_creation"></a>

 Exhibit A — Proposed statute enabling creation of BCCAD
 =========================================================